mendix/docs/content/refguide/mx-assist-performance-bot.md

 The second level of assistance is **recommendation** – giving you an overview of the issue and recommending how to fix it.

-There are two ways to view the recommendations.
-First in the pane by right-clicking an anti-pattern message and select **View MxAssist Performance Recommendation** in the drop-down menu.
+There are two ways to view the recommendations:

+1. Right-click an anti-pattern message on the pane and select **View MxAssist Performance Recommendation** in the drop-down menu.

-The second way is to so-called on-canvas indicators in the editor.
-To see the detected issues in a document, you can open it.
-If there is any detected issue for that document, there will be MxAssist Performance Bot indicators where you can click on them to open the recommendation.
+2. Click the so-called on-canvas indicators in the visual editor to view the detected issue.

 {{% todo %}}[add screenshot]{{% /todo %}}

-The recommendation pop-up contains the description of the identified issue, potential impact from it, the way to fix it, and a link to a more detailed guidance on fixing the issue:
+The recommendation contains the description of the identified issue, potential impact from it, the way to fix it, and a link to a more detailed guidance on fixing the issue:

 ![Performance Recommendation](attachments/mx-assist-performance-bot/performance-recommendation.jpg)